Intermittent Failure Of The Crankshaft Position Sensor

 TIP 2: Use a USB oscilloscope connected to a laptop or tablet to test the CKP sensor as you road test it.

 Using an oscilloscope to test the CKP sensor is the most accurate way of confirming if it's bad or not.
-What I've done is to road test vehicle with an oscilloscope connected to the CKP signal wire.
+What I've done is to road test the vehicle with an oscilloscope connected to the CKP signal wire.
 I have a helper drive while I observe the CKP signal waveform.
 If the waveform starts to break up into an erratic signal just as the engine starts to stall, I then know that the CKP sensor is defective without a shadow of a doubt (and causing the intermittent engine stall problem).

 Where To Buy The Crankshaft Position Sensor